March 22-24, 2019

 This form is down for maintenance.
 Sorry for any inconvenience.

-The following pertains to Classics licensed under the UKC Show Operations Department to The following pertains to Classics licensed and superintended by United Kennel Club
+The following pertains to Classics licensed and superintended by United Kennel Club.

 - Dogs must be permanently registered with UKC, have a Temporary Listing (TL) number, or have a Performance Listing (PL)/Limited Privilege (LP) number by the closing date and time to enter the licensed classes.
 No exceptions will be made.
 Entries for ineligible dogs will be returned.